-I might not know you personally, but I do know that you have the capacity to feel really good inside your own body and mind, no matter how things feel right now, and I’ll even be bold enough to say it’s your right to feel that way regularly.
+Welcome to my little piece of the interweb.
+I might not know you personally, but I do know that you have the capacity to feel really good inside of your body and mind, no matter how things feel right now, and I’ll even be bold enough to say that it is your *right* to feel that way regularly.

-Helping people feel authentically and consistently good inside is my offering to this big wild world of ours.
+Helping people feel authentically and consistently good inside is something I take pretty seriously.

-Humans seem to have forgotten some really basic things, like “you are more than your body and mind” – that are causing us to crumble in various ways.
-Experiencing and integrating the depth of who you are is the most direct path to healing and happiness.
-It’s also immensely empowering: you are meant to be your own healer.
+Turns out I had forgotten a really basic thing: I am (and you are) more than just your sweet bod and buzzing brain.
+Experiencing and integrating the *depth* of yourself is the most direct path to healing and happiness out there.
+It’s also immensely empowering to be your own healer.

 What I teach

-I teach a holistic system of Yoga called Purna Yoga (Purna means ‘complete’), which has an authentic and beautiful lineage.
-The system includes asana (physical movements), nutrition, lifestyle, and Heartfull Meditation.
-I’ve taught very different people – from upper class moms to kids in juvenile detention – and you know what?
-We all need the same thing: more love.
-And love wears a lot of hats.
-So that is what I teach – how to invite that energy we call love into your body, mind, soul, life, relationships, work, etc. I also practice it on the daily.
+I’ve taught a wide range of folks – from upper class moms to kids in juvenile detention – and you know what?
+We all need the same thing: more love, sourced locally.
+So that’s what I teach – how you can expand the energy we call ‘love’ into your body, mind, soul, life, relationships, work, etc. I also practice it on the daily.

 To be upfront, I should mention that my goal (and the goal of Purna Yoga) isn’t just to help individuals, but to be part of a collective healing process for our communities and planet.
-What the world needs now is love, sweet love.
+Individual enlightenment is ontologically impossible.

 I’ve pretty much been trying to incite a revolution since college, where I burned myself out magnificently as an activist.
-What did I learn?
+Then I co-founded a super rad organization called Yoga Behind Bars.
+Main takeaway?
 Gandhi knew what he was talking about: you have to ‘be the change’ while working for the change.
 The pitfall of some spiritual paths is that they take you out of life.
-The pitfalls of most work in the world is that it takes you out of your spiritual self.
+The pitfalls of most activist work is that it takes you out of your spiritual self.
 When we merge those two worlds together?
 Shazam.
 Holistic, lasting changes in our lives and on our planet.

 Let’s do this.